andreadelorenzis/3DGS_experiments/README.md

 This repository contains a collection of interactive scripts and physics simulations built on top of 3D Gaussian Splatting (3DGS).
 By combining PyTorch-based rasterization with Taichi-based physics engines (like Rigid Body and MPM solvers), these demos allow real-time deformation, fracture, cutting, and relighting of photorealistic 3DGS scans.

-## Models Download

-You can download the `.ply` models used in these demos from this [Google Drive folder](https://drive.google.com/drive/folders/15RpXtqiyZotGp-s0-QJX64ord3uitcaR?usp=sharing).

 ## Demos & Scripts

 ### Standard PLY Viewer (`ply_viewer.py`)